 Proprietary Educational Formats

 This design engages learners by integrating the perspectives of actual patients, through video vignettes, with clinical content.
 The intent is to facilitate acquisition and integration of new skills and behaviors by including patients as faculty and allowing them to share their experiences.
+Focused on clinicians in community practice, Clinical Convergence® features encounters with 1 or 2 unique patients, engages them with patient data and insights, and challenges them with knowledge and competence-oriented questions followed by peer benchmarking and evidence-based explanations.
+Aspects of patient engagement and education are touched upon in the context of the management provided.
+RMEI is a HIPAA Verified, compliant organization.

 Every patient has a story that extends far beyond their symptoms.
 That personal journey is at the very center of this educational design that merges storytelling with key clinical concepts and data to engage learners.
 This teaching modality leverages the principals of Narrative Medicine to instill learners with the competence to acknowledge, absorb, interpret, and act on the stories and plights of others to facilitate humane and effective medical practice.
 This educational design seamlessly interweaves the patient’s story with compelling visual representations of medical evidence to maximize learner retention and drive linkage to clinical practice.
 RMEI is a HIPAA Verified, compliant organization.